benwiz/graphics/README.md

 ## To Do

+- gallery
+  - Create a simple gallery that displays all images in the gallery in an instagram like grid (this should be very simple).
+Ideally sort by image created date.

 - noisy-shapes
   - rough.js implementation
     - Once `roughShapesMirror()` is mostly done, copy it and make `roughShapesMirrorTetris()` using tetris shapes.
 It could be animated.